I'll explain what a few of these diagrams mean, for the curious:

 At the bottom of the left page is a few hierarchy diagrams.
 This is loosely based on an idea I have to map out power structures, political power, economic power, etc. The left diagram illustrates a highly centralized system, with the majority of the power being held by a single entity.
 On the right theres's loose central oversight of highly distributed powerful entities.
-The inequality operator is there to show my personal preference towards decentralization.
+The inequality operator is there to show my personal preference towards the latter.

 Middle-right is a nested diagram based on an idea to show local governance and representatives based on one's location.
 A visual guide of who's in power could help increase civic participation, as we'd know exactly whose door to go knocking on when things aren't done right.
 I'll probably post a blog post critiquing Facebook's Town Hall feature towards this end.

 Bottom-right is a diagram of my optimal workspace location.
 Basically a desk right next to a window overlooking a dense city block.
 The vibrant movements of cities offer creative inspiration to me, and if I could just look down and see the city, that would be incredible.
 Gotta hustle to get there, I suppose.